Introduction to Clinical Clerkship

 - Second and Third year rotations are pre-arranged by USUHS.

-- Fourth year students are required to fill out USUHS Form No. 1304, Fourth-Year Clerkship Scheduling/Cancellation Form.
+- Fourth year students must apply using the clerkship application form.
+USUHS Form No. 1304, Fourth-Year Clerkship Scheduling/Cancellation Form is no longer accepted.

 Clinical clerkships currently available: